Jcarrera007/holbertonschool-hbnb/README.md

 The complete technical documentation, including UML diagrams (Package, Class, Sequence), will be developed as the first part of this project.
 This will ensure a solid foundation for implementation.

-## 🤝 Contributing

-Contributions are welcome!
-Please refer to our contributing guidelines for more information on how to get involved.

 ## 📞 Contact

 For any inquiries, please open an issue or contact the project maintainers.